Frequently Asked Questions

 We understand that in order to protect our environment and to help people in need we must all do our part, as nations, as families and as individuals.
 Our enthusiasm in creating and running this website is testament to this fact.

 We are one of few organizations in this line of work that are genuinely interested in the well being of Latin America's people, animals and environment.
-The political, environmental and cultural posts on our blog plus the content on this website provide clear evidence of our passion for Latin America.
+The content on this website provides clear evidence of our passion for Latin America.
 Other legitimate volunteer organisations are often more interested in making money than helping people, communities or the environment.
 No one benefits from these placements apart from the companies that organise them.

 Our ethical policy enables us to be called the 'greenest' voluntary work facilitator on the planet.
 Innovative best practices include running a solar powered office and offsetting our own carbon emissions by living eco-conscious lifestyles.
 Our environmental background and knowledge of the region enables us to offer guidance to anyone thinking of volunteering abroad who is concerned about the negative impact of air travel and whether their work will be of any real benefit to the environment or the local community.